Why does FairPrice feel it is important to Do Good?

 As a social enterprise, we are driven by our social mission to Do Good for the community.
 The framework of our community programmes is structured to provide assistance to the less fortunate and more importantly, to empower the beneficiaries in the longer term.

-NTUC Fairprice Co-operative Ltd was founded by the labour movement in 1973, with a social mission to moderate the cost of living in Singapore.
+NTUC Fairprice Co-operative Ltd was founded by the labour movement in 1973, with a social mission to keep daily essentials within reach for all in Singapore.
 Guided by the philosophy to do well in order to do good for the community, FairPrice continues to evolve to remain relevant to changing consumer lifestyles while staying focused on its social goals and making life better for the community.

 NTUC FairPrice launched FairPrice Foundation in 2008 to focus its giving efforts to provide a better life for the community.